learn-co-curriculum/react-ts-information-flow-lab/README.md

 the component structure in the image above.
 As you work on refactoring the code, keep in mind:

 - Which components should hold **state**?
 Which components need access to that state?
 - How can we update state in one component from a child component?
+- What things need to be explicitly typed?

 Also, remember what we learned in the previous lesson: